Gerrit Huy

-Gerrit Huy (born 13 May 1953) is a right-wing politician of AfD and former German manager.
-Huy is member of the Bundestag since 2021, the federal diet.
+Gerrit Huy (born 13 May 1953) is a German right-wing politician of the Alternative for Germany (AfD) and a former business executive.
+She has been a member of the Bundestag since 2021.

 Life and politics

-Huy was born 1953 in the West German city of Braunschweig.
+Huy was born in 1953 in the West German city of Braunschweig.
 She studied at the John F. Kennedy School of Government at Harvard University on a scholarship.
-During a discussion there, she caught the eye of Edzard Reuter, who made her his personal assistant in 1986 and thus brought her into the Daimler Group.
-In 1997 for 11 months, Huy was the first female member of the board of directors of the Daimler group.
+During a discussion there, she caught the eye of Edzard Reuter, who brought her into the Daimler-Benz group as his personal assistant in 1986.
+From April 1997, Huy served for eleven months as the first female member of the board of directors of Daimler-Benz.

-In 2017, Huy joined the AfD.
-The reason she gives is that the refugee policy of the federal government at the time was too liberal for her, which is why she decided to join the AfD.
+Huy joined the AfD in 2017, stating that the refugee policy of the federal government at the time was too liberal for her.
 She was elected to the Bundestag in 2021.

-According to information from the Correctiv research network, Huy attended a meeting on November 25, 2023 at the Villa Adlon in Potsdam with participants from the New Right, including the Austrian neo-Nazi Martin Sellner.
-The meeting discussed a "master plan" for the practical implementation of the expulsion of migrants and their descendants from Germany, including ones with dual citizenship (so-called remigration).
-Huy stated that she had been pursuing this goal for some time.
+On 25 November 2023, Huy attended a meeting at the Landhaus Adlon in Potsdam together with other AfD members, CDU politicians, business figures, and far-right activists, including Martin Sellner, leader of the Identitarian Movement of Austria.
+The Correctiv research network reported in January 2024 that Sellner had presented a "master plan" at the meeting for the "remigration" of migrants and their descendants, including German citizens of migrant background; the report triggered mass protests against the AfD.

+In December 2025, the Hamburg Regional Court dismissed a suit against Correctiv, treating the term "master plan" as protected opinion.
+In March 2026, the Berlin Regional Court II ruled that Correctiv's central claim — that the meeting concerned a plan to expel German citizens — was substantially untrue; Correctiv is appealing.
+Huy told the ARD-Hauptstadtstudio that nothing noteworthy had taken place at the meeting and that she had not previously known Sellner or been aware he would attend.